-On top of that, vet bills for exotic pets tend to run higher and require specialists so it's a good idea to have a plan in case of an emergency.
+On top of that, vet bills for exotic pets can be pretty steep, and they often require specialized care.
+That's why it's a smart move to have a plan in place for emergencies.

-Below, we break down how you can find the best insurance for your furry or feathery baby and some ways you can cover an expensive bill without if you don't have pet insurance.
+Now, let's dive into how you can find the best insurance for your furry or feathery family member.
+We'll also explore some alternative options to cover those expensive vet bills if you don't have pet insurance.

 Pet insurance is helpful to offset the cost of a high vet bill and can cover around 60-90%.
 However, pet insurance still comes with pros and cons.